davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 For example, the UK company [MinifigsMe][minifigsme].
 The Youtube account that posted the Minifig USB keychain video is also named "[Minifig Me][youtube minifig me]", and also posted videos about Zambilight.

+        ---

+        **Update (2015/02/23)**: Caroline, from [MinifigsMe][minifigsme], friendly replied to my email and confirmed that MinifigsMe is neither related to *Software Enterprise* nor Zambilight, and that their copy has been used on the Indiegogo Minifig USB Keychain campaign without their permission.
+Their official Youtube account is called [Minifigs Me][youtube minifigs me].

+        ---

   - A third one which was basically shut down by Indiegogo, as it was trying to sell an existing product that anyone can buy on the Internet:
 [iPhone Projector and battery case in one][indiegogo_projector].
 Here is an [article